0x8506/vibe-security/README.md

 We recommend using these AI models with Vibe Security for optimal security vulnerability detection and code fixing:

+#### **Claude Opus 4.5** (Recommended)

+- Most advanced model for comprehensive security analysis
+- Superior reasoning capabilities for complex vulnerability detection
+- Exceptional at identifying subtle security flaws and attack vectors
+- Best for critical security audits, enterprise codebases, and production deployments
+- Provides the most thorough security remediation strategies

-#### **Claude Sonnet 4.5** (Recommended)
+#### **Claude Sonnet 4.5**

-- Best overall balance of speed and security analysis depth
+- Excellent balance of speed and security analysis depth
-- Excellent at understanding security context and identifying subtle vulnerabilities
+- Great at understanding security context and identifying vulnerabilities
 - Provides safe remediation strategies with detailed explanations
 - Ideal for daily development and most security workflows

 #### **Claude Opus 4**

-- Most thorough for complex security audits and enterprise codebases
+- Powerful for complex security audits and enterprise codebases
 - Deep reasoning capabilities for advanced vulnerability analysis
 - Best for critical security reviews and compliance requirements
 - Recommended for production deployments and sensitive applications